sohibnut/sohibnut/README.md

 - 👋 Hi, I’m @sohibnut
 - 👀 I’m interested in programming👨‍💻
-- 🌱 I’m currently learning Neural Networks
+- 🌱 I’m currently learning Neural Networks, Django, Pillow
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...